DyMixOp: A Neural Operator Designed from a Complex Dynamics Perspective with Local-Global Mixing for Solving PDEs: Introduction

 \section{Introduction}

 Partial differential equations (PDEs) are the mathematical backbone for describing chaotic behaviors and understanding underlying mechanics in dynamical systems.
-They are distributed in various fields including climate \cite{bi2023accurate,lam2023learning}, molecular dynamics \cite{rapaport2004art}, ecological modeling \cite{blasius1999complex}, brain activity \cite{breakspear2017dynamic}, chemistry \cite{jensen2017introduction}, heat transfer \cite{howell2020thermal} and turbulent flows \cite{mukherjee2023intermittency}.
+They are distributed in various fields including climate\cite{bi2023accurate,lam2023learning}, molecular dynamics\cite{rapaport2004art}, ecological modeling\cite{blasius1999complex}, brain activity\cite{breakspear2017dynamic}, chemistry\cite{jensen2017introduction}, heat transfer\cite{howell2020thermal} and turbulent flows\cite{mukherjee2023intermittency}.
 Predicting the dynamics of complex systems by solving PDEs is crucial for scientific and engineering applications.
-As a result, a variety of numerical methods have been developed \cite{dennis1996numerical, moin1998direct}, including the finite difference method \cite{smith1985numerical}, finite volume method \cite{versteeg2007introduction}, lattice Boltzmann method \cite{succi2001lattice} and finite element method \cite{zienkiewicz1971finite}.
+As a result, a variety of numerical methods have been developed\cite{dennis1996numerical, moin1998direct}, including the finite difference method\cite{smith1985numerical}, finite volume method\cite{versteeg2007introduction}, lattice Boltzmann method\cite{succi2001lattice} and finite element method\cite{zienkiewicz1971finite}.
 Despite the high fidelity of simulations produced by traditional approaches, they become inefficient with frequent recalculations whenever initial conditions or equation parameters are altered.

-In recent years, data-driven methods have thrived across various disciplines \cite{jordan2015machine}.
-Among these approaches, neural networks have garnered significant attention from researchers due to their excellent performance in other fields such as large language modeling \cite{bahdanau2014neural}, image recognition \cite{simonyan2014very} and games \cite{mnih2015human, vinyals2019grandmaster}.
-Therefore they are perceived as promising tools to overcome the limitations of traditional methods and offer more possibilities for solving ill-defined problems.
-In terms of the approximation way whether the transformation of the neural layer spans the entire input domain, they can be roughly classified into four kinds: \textbf{the local transformation}, \textbf{the global transformation}, \textbf{the local-global adding transformation (LGA)}, \textbf{the local-local mixing transformation (LLM)}.
-Due to the complete architecture complexity of neural networks, here we only focus on the single neural layer.
-The general transformation of a neural layer can be defined in the form of
+For example, during the initial design phase, numerous experiments need to be conducted to optimize the design.
+This greatly raises computational costs and significantly increases the time required.
+When faced with practical challenges such as noisy, damaged, or low-fidelity initial conditions, it is difficult to produce high-quality solutions using solely traditional techniques.
+Additionally, these conventional methods are not equipped to handle situations where PDEs are partially known or entirely unknown.